Tons of Hilarious Jokes

 Funny Jokes Of The Day

 - Yo' Mama Is So Fat...
-Balanced Meal ‐ Yo' Mama is so fat, she thinks …
+Speed Bumps ‐ Yo' Mama is so fat, when she walked …